 Q – Quiet the Noise – I love the ruckus that comes when kids are playing.
 It can get pretty loud sometimes.
 With all that noise you can miss out on the sounds of nature.
-The next time you take the kids for a walk have a few moments of silence……..who knows what you might hear.
+The next time you take the kids for a walk has a few moments of silence……..who knows what you might hear.

 R – Readiness – Have you ever wanted to go for a walk in the rain, only to realize that your child’s rain boots don’t fit anymore.
 I have.
 Readiness is about being organized and prepared for the weather possibilities you might face.
 The sun isn’t always shining and sometimes the sun is actually shining too much.
 Kids love being outside exploring nature and playing, but only when they have the right clothing and equipment to have a great time. (check out this post about playing in the rain)